syn2cat/CryptoMessageInABottle/ActivityInstructions.md

 # Age Group 3 (13-15)
 ## Caesar Cipher
 Start in the same way with a brief explanation of Caesar cipher, stressing more on the key/shift value and the calculation of ciphertext.
-Discuss replacement of each letter with a numerical value (which essentially is necessary when using computers), adding the value of the key and the use of modulo operation
+Discuss replacement of each letter with a numerical value (which essentially is necessary when using computers), adding the value of the key and the use of modulo operation.
 Don't use the term, explain rather that it's dividing by the number of letters in an alphabet.
-Then, the remainder is used as the value of the ciphertext letter:
+Then, the remainder is used as the value of the ciphertext letter.

-The encryption of a letter *x* is equal to a shift of *x + n*, where *n* is the number of letters shifted.
-The result of the process is taken under modulo division, essentially meaning that if a letter is shifted past the end of the alphabet, it wraps around to the beginning.
-Decryption of the encrypted text (*ciphertext*) would be defined similarly, with instead a subtraction of the shift amount.
+Ask attendees to encrypt a simple phrase or sentence with a key of their choice.
+They can encrypt the same phrase or sentence later with additive, multiplicative or affine ciphers.

+##Additive, Multiplicative and Affine ciphers
+First, youngsters need to replace each letter with its numerical value, starting with A=0, B=1, C=2, etc. Then, an encryption key value is added to each letter's value and the result is divided by 26.
+The remainder of this division is actually the ciphernumber.
+This is called Additive cipher.

+To decrypt this, from each number in the ciphertext, kids need to subtract the key value and then find the letter corresponding to the result value.

+A similar cipher, Multiplicative, exists when we multiply the letter numerical value by a key rather than add it to it.
+To decrypt this, kids need to understand the modular inverse of an integer concept so it might be too much for them.

+When we combine the Additive Cipher and the Multiplicative Cipher, we get Affine cipher.

 While it will be too much to show youngsters formulas, stressing the importance of the remainder from a division will suffice.
-However, we need to explain that in computing, and hence in the number cipher (called Affine cipher), counting starts from 0 to m-1 or 26-1, which is 25.
+However, we need to explain that in computing, and hence in the number cipher, counting starts from 0 to m-1 or 26-1, which is 25.
 For example letter A will be 0 and the last letter, Z, will be 25.

-Ask attendees to encrypt a simple phrase or sentence with a key of their choice and exchange with friends.
+Ask attendees to encrypt a simple phrase or sentence with a cipher and key of their choice and exchange with friends.

 ## Frequency Analysis
 As unreadable as the resulting ciphertext may appear at first sight, the Caesar Cipher is one of the weakest forms of encryption.